-- Students are strongly encouraged to apply for financial aid by completing a 2022-23 FAFSA application prior to the close of scholarship applications.
+- Students are strongly encouraged to apply for financial aid by completing a 2024-25 FAFSA application, which will open October 1, 2023, prior to the close of scholarship applications.
 Many scholarships require the applicant to show financial need.
 Financial need must be shown through a FAFSA application which must be on record at the university.
-The process can often take a week or two, so please apply early.
-Apply online for the 2022-23 FAFSA.
+The process can often take a few weeks so please apply early.
+Apply online for the FAFSA.

 - Emma Eccles Jones College of Education and Human Services Scholarships